veebch/button/README.md

 A method for running a script on your linux machine using a bluetooth (flic) button.
 The example is for a **Kef LS50** wireless set of speakers, but can be adapted to any device that responds to commands made over your network.

 The script runs while flicd is running and controls a KEF LS50 wireless over the LAN rather than using an IR blaster.
-The motivation is that the source button is annoying because you need to toggle through unused sources.
+The motivation for this example is that the source button on the Kef Remote is annoying because you need to toggle through unused sources. /firstworldproblem

 # Prerequisites